Signs, Symptoms, & Treatment Options

 As far as the signs of alcohol withdrawal, they can range from moderate to severe.
 Many individuals with alcohol abuse problems will experience trembling or shaking in their hands and limbs when they’re withdrawing from alcohol.
 They might also experience headaches and physical discomfort.
 If the alcoholism is long-term and severe, the individual is at risk of a condition known as delirium tremens, which can entail hallucinations and other symptoms of psychosis.
 When left untreated, delirium tremens can even be fatal.

-Alcoholism Treatment: How Does It Work?
+Alcoholism Treatment in South Florida: How Does It Work?

 Individuals who suffer from alcoholism are typically discouraged from attempting to get sober on their own.
 When there’s even a remote possibility that delirium tremens could occur, most professionals agree that clinical addiction treatment and medical observation is not only the most successful but also the safest means of recovering from alcoholism.